Maryland legislative audit finds drivers overbilled

 “I think there’s an open question how well they rolled out their video tolling in an admittedly rushed fashion with the challenges of the pandemic,” he said.

-In 2019, the MDTA conducted an investigation of the tolls at the Fort McHenry Tunnel, finding incorrect axle counts led to overbillings, according to the audit report.
-Auditors wrote that the MDTA provided documentation that it fixed the tolling equipment but couldn’t provide documents showing it looked into customer impact.
+In 2019, the MDTA conducted an investigation of the tolls at the Fort McHenry Tunnel, finding incorrect axle counts led to overbillings, according to the report.
+Auditors wrote that the MDTA provided documentation that it fixed the tolling equipment but couldn’t provide documents showing it had looked into customer impact.

 The MDTA investigated further after auditors raised concerns in April 2021, revealing faulty equipment at one of the 22 lanes, according to the report.
 About 7,700 customers were overbilled $84,000, an average of $11 per customer.